WSU-kduncan/cicd-Fail-King/README.md

              sudo docker build -t web:latest .

-        3. To run the container I used: docker run -dit 8080:80 web
+        3. To run the container I used: docker run -dit -p 8080:80 web

-        4. To view the project you must type curl 10.0.0.5:8080 which is the private ip and the port I bound the container to. to use an external connection I would need to use the elastic ip and 8080 as the port, however, this is not workign for me.
+        4. To view the project you must type: curl 10.0.0.5:8080 which is the private ip and the port I bound the container to. to use an external connection I would need to use the elastic ip and 8080 as the port, however, this is not working for me.

 ### GitHub Actions and DockerHub